Dovalization/cookbook/README.md

 Think of it as your automation catalog: individual recipes that work standalone, but can be combined to create more complex workflows.

 ## Personal Motivation

 This project exists because I got tired of doing the same manual tasks over and over again.
-As someone with ADHD, I need external systems to handle the routine stuff so my brain can focus on the important stuff.
+As someone with ADHD, I need external systems to handle the routine tasks so my brain can focus on the important stuff.

 Every script in this collection solves a real friction point in my daily workflow:

 - **Meeting transcripts** - I record everything but never had time to review what was said.